-This Salt Potatoes recipe, also known as Syracuse potatoes, have an insanely creamy texture inside because of the amount of salt they’re boiled in.
+This easy salt potatoes recipe, also known as Syracuse potatoes, have an insanely creamy texture inside because of the amount of salt they’re boiled in.
 Yet, they are perfectly seasoned and heavenly tasting with drizzled melted butter poured on top.
+Learn the trick to making boiled potatoes immensely better!

-For best results, choose uniformly sized potatoes, not too large.
+To make Syracuse salt potatoes use one pound of salt per four pounds of potatoes.
+Alternatively, use one cup of salt for every six cups of water.
+Choose uniformly sized potatoes, not too large.
 They will become tender at the same rate.
-Also use small Yukon golds, red potatoes, or baby bliss.
+Small Yukon golds, red potatoes, or baby bliss work best.

 If you have various sized potatoes, check the smaller ones after about 15-20 minutes.
 If they are tender, remove those with a slotted spoon and continue boiling the larger ones.